htefera/Functional-Programming/README.md

 # Functional Programming Principles In Scala

-This is the first course in Functional Programming in Scala specialization.
+This course is given by Coursera and EPFL University[go to the course]()
 ### Course Objectives

 * Understand the principles of functional programming,